B2B Customer-Facing Role Must Support Business Development

 Does each team member have clear roles and deliverables?

-Are lead generation KPIs assigned to marketing?
+Are our lead generation KPIs assigned to marketing?

 How is a marketing lead defined?